 - The frequency resolution is 1 s due to using the 1 PPS from the GPS, but, averaging increases the precision

 - Measuring the frequency of a signal on a pin is limited to pins D3, D8, D9 and D13

 By default the frequency counter example program is setup to measure the frequency of a signal on D8.

 While measuring the signal the result is output to the USB port or LCD.
 In addition to the measured frequency the counter also calculates the average frequency over up to 128 x 1 s periods.
 Also the standard deviation is calculated.

-The LCD (20×4) is highly recommended because if gives a better overview that the serial terminal does.
+The display is a LCD (20×4) and is highly recommended because if gives a better overview that the serial terminal does.

 The LCD shows the latest frequency measurement, the average frequency that is averaged over up to 128 periods and the standard deviation.
 If the GPS PPS is present the LCD shows “GPS” otherwise this is off.

 If you want to change what is shown on the display please edit the // Prepare LCD section in the setup() function and in the // Print … sections in the loop() function in the FrequencyCounter.ino file.